-Firstly, no research to date shows that hearing loss leads to brain shrinkage and cognitive decline.
+Firstly, no research shows that hearing loss leads to brain shrinkage and cognitive decline.
 In other words, cognitive impairment, including dementia and brain atrophy, is not demonstrably caused by hearing loss.

 The human brain is a remarkable and highly complex organ.
 Researchers don’t yet understand if hearing loss leads to cognitive impairment and structural brain changes directly or indirectly.

-However, there is a significant correlation between hearing loss and cognitive impairment, and therefore unmanaged hearing loss may accelerate brain shrinkage.
+However, there is a significant correlation between hearing loss and cognitive impairment; therefore, unmanaged hearing loss may accelerate brain shrinkage.

 Why is Brain Shrinkage Implicated in Hearing Loss?

 Brain shrinkage or cerebral atrophy refers to a decline in brain cells, called neurons, or a loss of connections between neurons.
 Brain atrophy may be limited to one area of your brain or affect the whole brain.

 According to the National Institute of Neurological Disorders and Stroke (USA), cerebral atrophy is caused by normal aging, various diseases and disorders, infections and brain injuries.
 Included in the list of causes are Alzheimer’s disease and other forms of dementia.

 In an analysis published in Laryngoscope Investigative Otolaryngology, researchers summarised the results of 17 reliable studies.
 They found age-related hearing loss is associated with an increased risk of dementia, cognitive decline and cerebral atrophy.

-With almost ten years of studies indicating a link between hearing loss and dementia, brain shrinkage is a significant correlating factor of these two disorders.
+With almost ten years of studies indicating a link between hearing loss and dementia, brain shrinkage significantly correlates these two disorders.

 What Are Alzheimer’s and Dementia?

 Although often used interchangeably, Alzheimer’s and dementia are different.
 Dementia is not a single disease; it’s a general term like heart disease.
 It covers a broad spectrum of distinct medical conditions, including Alzheimer’s disease.
 The Alzheimer’s Association (USA) estimates Alzheimer’s disease accounts for 60-80% of cases of dementia.